Some conversations you never forget. When I told my mom about my plans to leave the nursing profession and become a writer, she laughed.

 I don’t believe my caring, supportive mom was laughing at me and my dream.
 At that moment, I believe she truly thought I was joking.
 And in many ways, the idea was fantastical, even to me.

-That was over five years ago.
+That was over eight years ago.
 I still hear that laugh.
 It’s not as loud anymore.
 But there are days when it jangles around in my mind getting louder and louder, desperately demanding attention and acknowledgment.
 Those are the days when insidious questions poke their heads up from buried corners of my mind.

 How can I be a writer?